-Still, it's very cool to soak up the architecture of Cour de Commerce Saint-André while sipping a drink or enjoying a meal at one of the patio tables along the 400 foot/120 meter long passage.
+So stop by Cour de Commerce Saint-André and soak up the architecture as you sip a drink or enjoy a meal at one of the patio tables dotting the 400 foot/120 meter long passage.

 Look down, and you'll see the lane's original cobblestones - one of the few areas in Paris where they still exist.

-Glance in the direction of the Rue Saint-André des Arts entrance, and you'll notice a glass roof added to that section of the passage in 1823 as covered passes became fashionable.
+Glance in the direction of the Rue Saint-André des Arts entrance, and you'll notice a glass roof added to that section of the passage in 1823 as covered passages became fashionable.

 You'll also see an iron gate which separates this section from the rest of the passage and is locked at night.

-But Cour de Commerce Saint-André also has a darker history - one involving revolution, murder, and sheep.
+But Cour de Commerce Saint-André also has a darker history - one involving revolution, murder, and - prepare yourself for this - sheep.

 Le Procope: Favorite Cafe of Artists, Writers, Philosophers, & Revolutionaries

-You might think of Le Procope as the heart of Cour du Commerce Saint-Andre, already a thriving establishment for half a century when the passage opened, and still a highly popular bistro today.
+You might consider Le Procope as the cornerstone of Cour du Commerce Saint-Andre.
+The cafe had already distinguished itself as a thriving establishment for almost half a century when the passage behind its premises opened 1734, and it is still a highly popular bistro today.

-Some of the greatest philosophers of the Enlightenment - Voltaire, Jean-Jacques Rousseau, Montesquieu - frequented Le Procope and perhaps discussed their ideas about liberty, separation of church and state, and separation of powers over a glass or two of wine, although Voltaire reportedly loved coffee and ice cream even more.
+Some of the greatest philosophers of the Enlightenment - Voltaire, Jean-Jacques Rousseau, Montesquieu - frequented Le Procope and perhaps debated their beliefs about liberty, separation of church and state, and separation of powers over a glass or two of wine.
+Allthough, Voltaire reportedly loved Le Procope's coffee and ice cream even more.

 Should You Visit Le Procope Today?